 Clogged condensate drain.
 A blocked drain line backs up, freezes, and can mimic a defrost failure.
 Water pooling on the floor of the box is the tell.

 Refrigerant leak.
 Less common, but a low charge means weak cooling and a compressor that runs nonstop.
-Refrigerant work requires EPA certification (ours is #1279674151528).
+Refrigerant work requires EPA Section 608 certification.
 Do not let anyone “top it off” without finding the leak.

 What you can check yourself